jeffergor/TRANSLATEMATH/README.md

 # TRANSLATEMATH
-Code about of translate different problem with language mathematicians.
+Code about of translate different problem with mathematicians language .